roblowe8/docker-compose-heyu-mqtt/README.md

 [![](https://images.microbadger.com/badges/image/kevineye/heyu.svg)](https://microbadger.com/images/kevineye/heyu "Get your own image badge on microbadger.com")

+This is in active development attempt to create docker-compose version that will run in docker/portainer alongside home assistant.
+Based on cuetus version which was based on kevineye version.
+I was unable to get cuetus version running correctly.

+Below will be edited on completion.

 This is a dockerized [heyu](http://www.heyu.org/) for controlling and monitoring X10 home automation devices via a CM11A module.

 ## Setup